 Turner Syndrome Foundation, Inc. is a registered 501(c) 3 nonprofit organization.

 The Turner Syndrome Foundation is dedicated to the life and future of all girls that are affected by this complex disorder.
 As we know there is no certainty on the viability of a fetus with Turner Syndrome and we realize there is a great need for answers.
 Why did this happen to my baby?
 Will this happen again in future pregnancies?
 How could this mutation have been prevented?
 What will come of my baby's future?
 There are many unknowns, and we are dedicated to tackling these difficult questions to search for answers and to provide education, information, and support through our programs areas of Awareness, Advocacy, Education, and Research.

 Over the past years, we have spent much time and energy engaging with professional organizations delving into a higher level of understanding and information sharing about Turner Syndrome.
 The foundation holds a rigorous exhibition schedule at major national conferences where information is disseminated and collaborations incited.
-We have produced a number of education videos and have jointly sponsored the first web based education program for pediatric care providers.
+A number of education videos have been produced and a jointly sponsored continuing medical education program on Medscape for pediatric care providers imparts knowledge to the professionals who serve our women and girls.
 We enlist the volunteerism efforts of good people and companies who can help once or help often on one of our committees.
 A National Council of State Leaders has been formed to arm the United States with a coordinated advocacy effort to raise awareness, increase education opportunities regionally, and support research.
 We rely on charitable contributions to achieve much of this work, and our tireless energy and your support truly make a difference.

 Investing In Her Future

 Make a Pledge - Schedule Installments

 Corporate Giving / Online Shopping